 This term is built upon the idea of reading the signs of the times and responding.
-A framework for responding to signs of the times which includes see, judge and act is provided for analysis of social justice issues identified by students.
+A framework for responding to signs of the times, see, judge and act, is taught as a method for analysing and responding to social justice issues identified by students.
 The students develop their understanding of the experience of faith throughout human history including study of Catholic Social Teaching.
 They learn about the priestly, prophetic and kingly work of Jesus and his apostles and the Christian saints as revealed in the scriptures and the doctrines of the church.
 The ways in which believers live their Christian vocation by drawing upon examples from the teachings of Saint Paul's letters to communities and important documents such as the Declaration for Human Rights, are also examined.
 Rituals associated with Easter and Pentecost form a basis of the early study and the focus of class prayer.